JensAstrup/predictive-textarea/README.md

 # Predictive Textarea

-A rich textarea component with AI-powered content prediction for React applications.
+A textarea component with AI-powered content prediction for React applications.
 It enables predictive text suggestions as users type, similar to GitHub Copilot's ghost text feature.

 ## Features